 Here is the screenshot of a random mutual fund and the difference in expense ratio.
 You can see the expense ratio in the snip below just next to fund size.

 Now there is no difference between the portfolio or asset allocation of these two funds.
 All else remain the same.
 The only difference is that the regular plan will end up giving you less return.
 (As you can notice in the NAV, direct plan has 32.38 and regular has 29.41).
-If you think 1% of expense ratio will not matter much, you can read the article here to see how much impact it can have in long term, you’ll be surprised.
+If you think 1% of expense ratio will not matter much, Click HERE to read the article on impact of expense ratio, you’ll be surprised.
+Or you can see the image below if you can analyze it yourself.

 In Index fund, there is no such thing as direct or regular.
 Usually an Index fund will have an expense ratio of somewhere below 0.50%.
 Now the question that you must be asking is, if the mutual fund gives much better return as compared to Index fund, then you must be happy to pay the extra fee.
 Right?